PMSI-AlignAlytics/fargate-cloudformation-example/README.md

 * An auto scaling policy

-Was taken from https://github.com/1Strategy/fargate-cloudformation-example The original template was left in the root folder and a few more were added in the AA folder.
+Was taken from https://github.com/1Strategy/fargate-cloudformation-example

+The original template was left as it is in the root folder and a few more templates were added in the AA folder.
+AA\Existing VPC\HTTPS\fargate.yaml by default uses alytic.io SSL certificate from London region and AA\Create VPC\HTTPS\fargate.yaml uses the same alytic.io certificate from N. Virginia region so default certificate ARNs are valid in these regions.